vipulpathak113/kubernetes-proj/Readme.md

 5. **What is kubernetes?**

     It is an orchestration technology used to orchestrate deployment and management of hundred or thousands of container in clustered environment.

+6. **What are nodes?**

+    It is a machine, physical or virtual on which kubernetes is installed.
+It is a worker machine where containers will be launched by kubernetes.

+7. **What are clusters?**

+    It is a set of nodes grouped together.This way if one node fails your application will be still accessible from other nodes.
+Having multiple nodes helps in sharing the load as well.

+8. **What are Master Node?**

+    It is another node with kubernetes installed and is configured as Master.
+    The master watches over the nodes in cluster and is responsible for actual orchesteration of containers on the worker nodes.

+9. **What components we get after installing kubernetes on the system?**

+    An API Server, etcd service, a kubelet service, a Container Runtime, Controllers and Schedulers.

+9. **What is an API Server?**

+    It acts as the frontend for kubernetes.
+The users, management devices, command line interfaces all talk to API server to interact with kubernetes cluster.

+9. **What is an etcd key store?**

+    It is a distrbuted reliable key value store by Kubernetes to store all data used to manage the cluster.